 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Richmond Metropolitan Authority's basic financial statements.
 The introductory section, supplementary information, and statistical section are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The supplementary information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
-The introductory section and statistical section have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on them.
+The introductory section and statistical section have not been subjected to the auditing procedures applied in the audit of the basic financial statements taken as a whole.
+The introductory section and statistical section have not been subjected to the auditing procedures applied in the audit of the basic financial statements applied in the audit of the basic financial statements taken as a whole.
+The introductory section and statistical section have not been subjected to the auditing procedures applied in the audit of the basic financial statements applied in the audit of the basic financial statements applied in the audit of the basic financial statements applied in the audit of the basic financial statements and, accordingly, we express no opinion on them.

-Ernet + Young LLP
+Ernst + Young LLP